severgun/rsschool-cv/cv.md

 * Object-Oriented Programming in C++ by Robert Lafore
 * Grokking Algorithms by Aditya Bhargava
 * RS School Course «JavaScript/Front-end.
 Stage 1» (in progress)

+## Languages:
+* Russian - Native
+* Ukranian - Basic
+* English - Did not test for a grade.
+I can read books, docs, articles mostly without translator, same for speech.